RopoMen/angular-lodash/README.md

 </body>
 ```
 ### History
+* **v0.6 beta** - breaking changes
+  * completely rewritten module structure.
+Added ngLoDashProvider which is used to configure filter methods and utility methods.

 * **v0.5 beta** - breaking changes
   * changed the filter method list, it does not match to the original 'angular-lodash' [e07e8365](https://github.com/RopoMen/ropooy-angular-lodash/commit/e07e836561c454ec3f2a325ea4da0233e8c44425)
   * added DI service '_', which may break your own version [b78a42bc](https://github.com/RopoMen/ropooy-angular-lodash/commit/b78a42bc45c820b79151ae4a5e2fbdfd733ca2f7)